Childbirth Center Policy Updates during COVID-19 [updated 6-18-2020]

 Given the ever-changing nature of the COVID-19 pandemic, policies may evolve with time.

 - The Hospital will be providing food for both the laboring patient and one support person.
 Snacks and sandwiches area available for both support people.

 - If the laboring person has tested positive for COVID-19, their partner may be present if they are not sick and they must wear a mask.
 If the partner is sick, they cannot stay on the Childbirth Center unit.

-- Both the patient and support person will be given a mask on arrival to wear when in the hallway and also when in close contact with staff.
+- Both the patient and support people will be given a mask on arrival.
+Patients need to wear the mask when in the hallway and also when in close contact with staff.
 Support people need to wear mask the whole time they are in the hospital unless they are eating or sleeping.